Azure-Samples/media-services-v3-dotnet/VideoEncoding/Encoding_H264/README.md

 * Update *appsettings.json* or *.env* (at root of solution) with your Event Hub and Storage information
   * **StorageAccountName**: The name of your storage account.
   * **StorageAccountKey**: The access key for your storage account.
 In Azure portal "All resources", search your storage account, then click "Access keys", copy key1.
+  * **StorageConnectionString**: This is required for the event hub client to listen to the subscribed media events.
   * **StorageContainerName**: The name of your container.
 Click Blobs in your storage account, find you container and copy the name.
   * **EventHubConnectionString**: The Event Hub connection string.
 Search for your Event Hub namespace you just created. &lt;your namespace&gt; -&gt; Shared access policies -&gt; RootManageSharedAccessKey -&gt; Connection string-primary key.
 You can optionally create a SAS policy for the Event Hub instance with Manage and Listen policies and use the connection string for the Event Hub instance.
   * **EventHubName**: The Event Hub instance name.  &lt;your namespace&gt; -&gt; Event Hubs.
+  * **EventConsumerGroup**: The Event Hub consumer group name - this is "$Default" typically, unless you changed it in the portal during setup of your Event Hub.

 ## Next steps